julgitt/University_Projects/ask_assembly/README.md

-some of the programs created on the Computer System Architecture labs written in assembly.
+Some of the programs created on the Computer System Architecture's labs written in assembly.